arapat/bathymetry/README.md

-01    lat                                	-43.99727            latitude of the location 02    depth                              	-4637                the depth measured by the crew 03    sigh                               	0                    not sure what it means 04    sigd                               	-1                   set to 9999 if the measurement is marked as wrong, and otherwises if it is correct
-05    SID                                	10088                Cruise ID, should not be used as features 06    pred                               	-4633                the predicted depth with the gravity model 07    ID                                 	1                    not sure what it means
+01    lat                                	-43.99727            latitude of the location 02    depth                              	-4637                the depth measured by the crew 03    sigh                               	0                    not sure what it means 04    sigd                               	-1                   state according to human editor: 9999 = bad (do not incorporate into atlas), all other values = Good (incorporate into atlas), 05    SID                                	10088                Cruise ID, should not be used as features 06    pred                               	-4633                the predicted depth with the gravity model 07    ID                                 	1                    not sure what it means